 Figure 1 shows the three-dimensional volume density profiles for stars and dark matter, for radii greater than the respective softening radii for the star and dark matter particles.
 The densities shown are temporally smoothed as described above.
-We find for all model galaxies that the stellar components have steeply decreasing density profiles from $1\,\rm R_e$ to $6\,\rm R_e$, with small cores in the centres, while the dark matter halos have flatter density profiles.
-Since the high resolution re-simulations of individual halos include a variety of physical processes for the baryonic component, the dark matter density profiles are different from the simple NFW-like profiles (Navarro et al. 1996, 2010) found in simulations that only include dark matter.
+We find for all model galaxies that the stellar components have steeply decreasing density profiles from 1 R_e to 6 R_e, with small cores in the centres, while the dark matter haloes have flatter density profiles.
+Since the high resolution re-simulations of individual haloes include a variety of physical processes for the baryonic component, the dark matter density profiles are different from the simple NFWlike profiles (Navarro et al. 1996, 2010) found in simulations that only include dark matter.
+Compared with the density profiles obtained from an equivalent dark matter-only cosmological simulation (Oser et al. 2010), the halo density profiles from the simulation with baryons investigated here are more cuspy within 1 R_e of their stellar components.
+The evolution of the dark matter profiles is dominated by adiabatic contraction but is also complicated by expansion of the inner halo due to minor mergers (Johansson et al. 2009).
+A detailed study of the combined processes is beyond the scope of this paper.

 Figure 1.
-Temporally smoothed mass density profiles for stellar components (magenta lines) and dark matter halos (black) of the simulated galaxies.
-The profiles are shown as a function of normalized r/R_e , extending from the softening length $(0.4h^{-1}\,\mathrm{kpc}$ for stars and $0.89h^{-1}\,\mathrm{kpc}$ for dark matter particles) to $6\,\mathrm{R_e}$.
+Temporally smoothed mass density profiles for stellar components (magenta lines) and dark matter haloes (black) of the simulated galaxies.
+The profiles are shown as a function of normalised $r/\mathrm{R_e}$, extending from the softening length (0.4 kpc h-1 for stars and 0.89 kpc h-1 for dark matter particles) to 6 $\mathrm{R_e}$.